LukePappa/Ourism/text.md

-One is subject to the timeline in which they awaken to pure being.
+One is subject to the world-branch in which they awaken to pure being.